ccashwell/is_crawler/README.md

 ## Usage

-You can use the `is_crawler?` method with just a user agent string to determine if the that string matches *any* known crawler, like so:
+You can use the `is_crawler?` method with just a user agent string to determine if it matches *any* crawler, like so:

     class MyController < ActionController::Base
       include IsCrawler